-|July 16||All students - Please submit your Background Coursework Form (link below) to the CS Graduate Office for review by this date.
+Submit your Background Coursework Form to the Box folder HERE for review by this date.
 Students who have previously completed a degree (undergraduate major or Master's) in Computer Science are exempt from this requirement.

 |August 1||Incoming PhD students should email their proposed course schedule to the CS Graduate Office by this date for approval by the Graduate Adviser.|

-|September 4||Pay your tuition and fees by 5:00 p.m.
+|August 30||Pay your tuition and fees by 5:00 p.m.
 This is the 4th class day.
 After this date you cannot make your own changes to your registration.|

-|September 5 - September 14||Changes to your registration must be made in the department offering the course.
-If it's a CS course, please email the CS Graduate Office or see Katie Dahm in GDC 2.728.|
+|August 31 - September 10||Changes to your registration may be made through the department offering the course.
+If you wish to add/drop a CS course, please email the CS Graduate Office.|

 PhD: Incoming PhD students need to send their proposed course schedule to the CS Graduate Office via email by August 1st for approval by the Graduate Adviser.
 The advising bar will not be removed until the Graduate Adviser notifies the CS Graduate Office of his approval.
 All PhD students must register for CS 398T their first fall semester.

-Master's: There is no formal advising for master's students.
+Master's: There is no formal advising required for master's students.
 The advising bar will be cleared prior to registration.
 Please direct any questions to the CS Graduate Office.